 A study conducted by the NYU Langone Medical Center showed that people suffering from PTSD have much lower levels of a neurotransmitter called anandamide than others.
 Anandamide is one of the body’s natural cannabinoids and seems to act as a natural antidepressant, impairing traumatic memories and reducing fear.

 Meet Dr Rebecca Moore, psychiatrist and PTSD expert

 Dr Rebecca Moore is consultant psychiatrist for The Medical Cannabis Clinics.
 She has twenty years of experience and a special interest in trauma and PTSD along with anxiety and mood disorders.
 Dr Moore uses CBD and cannabis with patients:

 Many of my patients already using CBD in different forms, or are buying street cannabis to manage their symptoms.
 These are products that might not be safe, and are not quality approved.
 I want to ensure everyone who could benefit from medical cannabis has the ability to access it safely.

 PTSD treatments at The Medical Cannabis Clinics

-To make an appointment with a medical cannabis expert to discuss your experience of PTSD, treatment options and further information, please get in touch.
-Contact our expert team today.
+To make an appointment with a medical cannabis expert to discuss your experience of PTSD, treatment options and further information, please book an appointment with one of our specialists.